How to Teach Yourself a Language - The Complete Process

 Apart from Google, there's a website called Linguee, which is simply amazing, if used carefully, at translating something into or from the target language correctly.

-It's not as quick as Google Translate because you have to sort through a bunch of translations.
+It's not as quick as Google Translate to use because you have to sort through a bunch of translations.
 Fortunately, though, you can get much higher quality translations out of it.

 Linguee has many website extensions like .com, .fr, .jp, .com.br and so on.
 First, it's best to access the website with the extension that's specific to the language you're learning.